-1. Being in possession of an offensive weapon in school or on a school visit, i.e., knife, knuckle duster or other weapons.

-- 2. Being in possession of illegal drugs, or so-called 'legal highs'. - 3.
-Supplying illegal drugs, including so-called 'legal highs', or equipment for taking drugs. - 4.
-Dealing drugs or so-called 'legal highs'. - 5.
-Supplying illegal drugs, including so-called 'legal highs'. - 6.
-Being in possession of alcohol on the school premises or trip/visit. - 7.
-Being intoxicated (drugs or alcohol) on the school premises or school visit. - 8.
-Physical assault against a pupil or member of staff. - 9.
-Making malicious or serious false allegations against a member of staff. - 10.
-Placing staff, pupils and members of the public at risk of serious harm. - 11.
-Persistent or serious bullying; physical, homophobic/transphobic/biphobic, racist or similar. - 12.
-Serious and inappropriate use of social media. - 13.
-Persistent defiance and disruption. - 14.
-Serious breaches of the school rules that would seriously harm the education and welfare of others. - 15.
-Serious verbal abuse/threatening behaviour against pupil, including visitors. - 16.
-Serious or persistent sexual misconduct. - 17.
-Burglary.

-18. Serious and persistent disruption to the education of other pupils by repeated refusal to accept the authority of staff.
+- Being in possession of an offensive weapon in school or on a school visit, i.e., knife, knuckle duster or other weapons. - Being in possession of illegal drugs. - Supplying illegal drugs, including so-called 'legal highs', or equipment for taking drugs. - Dealing drugs or so-called 'legal highs'. - Supplying illegal drugs, including so-called 'legal highs'. - Being in possession of alcohol on the school premises or trip/visit. - Being intoxicated (drugs or alcohol) on the school premises or school visit. - Physical assault against a pupil or member of staff. - Making malicious or serious false allegations against a member of staff. - Placing staff, pupils and members of the public at risk of serious harm. - Persistent or serious bullying. - Inappropriate use of social media. - Persistent defiance and disruption. - Serious breaches of the school rules that would seriously harm the education and welfare of others. - Verbal abuse/threatening behaviour against pupil, including visitors. - Bullying: physical, homophobic/transphobic/biphobic, racist or similar. - Serious or persistent sexual misconduct. - Theft or burglary - Serious and persistent disruption to the education of other pupils by repeated refusal to accept the authority of staff